Classroom Rules: How to Create and Enforce Them Effectively

 Teachers, both experienced and beginners, work extremely hard to become masters in classroom management.

-At the beginning of my career, there were some days I didn’t want to hear the statement, ‘‘there is school tomorrow.’’
+At the beginning of my career, there were some days I didn’t want to hear the statement, ‘‘There is school tomorrow.’’
 This is because I used to struggle to manage some classes on those days.

 I think you have had that thought at least once in your career as a teacher.